alik604/sfu-macm316/GUIDELINES.md

 ## General Rules

-You are encouraged to discuss the problems with others, but the submission <u>**must** be your own work.</u> You must acknowledge all collaborations and contributions from the instructor, TAs, fellow students, Canvas discussions, etc.
+You are encouraged to discuss the problems with others, but the submission __**must** be your own work.__ You must acknowledge all collaborations and contributions from the instructor, TAs, fellow students, Canvas discussions, etc.

 ## Written Communication